 So we await dreaded silence and awkwardness.
 But we don’t have to.
 We can try something new, like:

 “What if we were in a magical world and you could change anything to make this work better for you?”

-If a lot, or some, of these techniques are new to you, don’t try them all on for size in your next research session.
-Before I walk into a session, I pick one technique I want to work on, then focus on it for a few sessions, until I feel more comfortable.
+If many of these techniques are new to you, don’t try them all on for size in your next research session.
+Before I walk into a session, I pick one technique I want to work on, then focus on it for a few sessions until I feel more comfortable.
 All of these techniques and tricks can be adapted to wherever you are in your career, and you can add more to level yourself up.

 The best advice I can give, besides “shut up,” is to stay curious and open to feedback.
 With those two traits, you can’t go wrong in your journey as a user researcher.